HFI-UC/makers-url-shortener/README.md

 https://url.example.workers.dev/demo
 ```

+### CORS

+The Worker responds with permissive CORS headers, allowing requests from any origin.
+`OPTIONS` preflight requests return a `204` status so browsers can call the API
+without additional configuration.

 ## Deployment

 1. Create a KV namespace called `LINKS` and bind it to your Worker through the Cloudflare dashboard or CLI.